Alex-AK/react-instagram-clone/DAY_THREE_README.md

 - Building the High Order Component

   - Create a directory called `authentication`
   - Inside that directory create a HOC called `authenticate`.
-This is where all of the magic sis going to happen.
+This is where all of the magic is going to happen.
   - This component should be able to take in a component as an argument, and it will return a `class` component.
   - Inside of `authenticate's` render method, you'll want to return the Component that gets passed into it.
   - Be sure to export out this component.